 Presented by American Prairie Reserve

 Named in honor of America’s most revered visual historian and documentary filmmaker, the Ken Burns American Heritage Prize will recognize distinguished and visionary artists, authors, educators, filmmakers, historians, and scientists whose body of work has advanced our collective understanding of the indomitable American spirit.

 ABOUT THE PRIZE

 The recipient of the Ken Burns American Heritage Prize is selected annually by the Prize’s National Jury, which is comprised of distinguished leaders who represent communities across the country and share a common appreciation of America’s heritage.

 The 2019 Prize Presentation Event will be in New York City on May 1, 2019.
-The evening’s festivities will include remarks by Mr. Burns along with the Prize Recipient, the 2019 Chair of the National Jury Dawn Arnall, and American Prairie Reserve CEO Alison Fox.
+The evening’s festivities will include remarks by Mr. Burns along with the Prize Recipient, Dr. N. Scott Momaday; the 2019 Chair of the National Jury Dawn Arnall; and American Prairie Reserve CEO Alison Fox.

 About Ken Burns

-Ken Burns has been making documentary films for almost forty years.
-Since the Academy Award-nominated Brooklyn Bridge in 1981, Ken has gone on to direct and produce some of the most acclaimed historical documentaries ever made, including The Civil War; Baseball; Jazz; The Statue of Liberty; Huey Long; Lewis & Clark: The Journey of the Corps of Discovery; Frank Lloyd Wright; Mark Twain; Unforgivable Blackness: The Rise and Fall of Jack Johnson; The War; The National Parks: America’s Best Idea; The Roosevelts: An Intimate History; Jackie Robinson; Defying the Nazis: The Sharps' War; and, most recently, The Vietnam War.
+Ken Burns has been making documentary films for more than forty years.
+Since the Academy Award nominated Brooklyn Bridge in 1981, Ken has gone on to direct and produce some of the most acclaimed historical documentaries ever made, including The Civil War; Baseball; Jazz; The Statue of Liberty; Huey Long; Lewis & Clark: The Journey of the Corps of Discovery; Frank Lloyd Wright; Mark Twain; Unforgivable Blackness: The Rise and Fall of Jack Johnson; The War; The National Parks: America’s Best Idea; The Roosevelts: An Intimate History; Jackie Robinson; Defying the Nazis: The Sharps’ War; The Vietnam War, and, most recently, The Mayo Clinic: Faith - Hope - Science.

 About American Prairie Reserve